keboola/connection-docs/components/writers/bi-tools/looker/index.md

 ## Configuration

-To connect Keboola Connection to your Looker account, you need API credentials from Looker administration.
+To connect Keboola to your Looker account, you need API credentials from Looker administration.
 The exact required steps are described in the [Looker documentation](https://docs.looker.com/reference/api-and-integration/api-auth#authentication_with_a_sdk).
-You need `Client ID` and `Client secret` to authenticate Keboola Connection with Looker.
+You need `Client ID` and `Client secret` to authenticate Keboola with Looker.

 Create a [new **Looker writer** configuration](/components/#creating-component-configuration) in your project.

 Continue by setting up a Snowflake workspace to use with Looker.
-You can either supply your own or use a Keboola Connection generated workspace.
+You can either supply your own or use a Keboola generated workspace.

 {: .image-popup}
 ![New configuration](/components/writers/bi-tools/looker/01.png)